rahul-tuladhar/SmartCityDeepLearning/README.md

 This file holds a generated New York City map and corresponding `.xml` files.
 Use `python runner.py` within the directory in order to run the corresponding generated map file.

+## 2018-11-11-13-13-48-45
+This file holds a different generated New York City map and corresponding `.xml` files.
+Use `python runner.py` within the directory in order to run the corresponding generated map file.

+## Runner.py

+This script is used to run the `.osm` file and output the simulation data.

 ## Troubleshooting
  List of errors encountered: